obarrilero/sambuca/README.md

         $ deactivate

 ## Testing
-- Tests are implemented with the pytest framework.
-However, running :
+- Tests are implemented with the pytest and tox frameworks, with integration into the setup.py script :

-        $ py.test
-  does not work.
-You need to run :

         $ python setup.py tests
-  in the root project directory (there is a helper script 'tests').

 - Tox tests appear to be working on bragg-l.
 The tox.ini file is hardcoded to Python locations on bragg-l.
 It will need updating to test in other locations.